fac18/research/week2/DOM_Manipulation.md

 ---

+## NodeLists and HTMLCollections

+* HTMLCollections are live but NodeLists are static (i.e. changes to elements/the DOM are updated for the former, not for the latter)
+* querySelectorAll produces NodeLists whereas getElementsByClassName/getElementByTagName produce HTMLCollections
+* they have the same methods except for namedItem, which only HTMLCollections have
+* both are array-like objects which can be easily made into arrays (Array.from or spread operator methods)

+---

 ## How is NodeList different from an Array?

 * A NodeList has items stored at numeric indices and a length property just like an Array.